LordUnicorn31/Kujo-Studios/Docs/GDD.md

 Spaceship: It is your base, where everything starts and it is given to you at the beggining of the game.
 (HP: 5000)

 Gold mine:Tthe gold mine is the place where you can extract gold to be able to build and buy stuff.
-(HP: 1500) (time: 30s)
+(HP: 1500) (time: 30s) (1000 gold)

 Ore mine: The ore mine is the place where ore is extracted in order to be able to build buildings and create weapons.
-(HP: 1500) (time: 30s)
+(HP: 1500) (time: 30s) (1000 gold)
 Cable: It connects the electric power plants with the rest of building.
-(HP: 750)
+(HP: 750) (500 gold)

 Electric power plant: the electric power plant is the building that generates electricity.
-(HP: 3000) (Energy: 100) (time: 40s)
+(HP: 3000) (Energy: 100) (time: 40s) (1250 gold)

 Weapon industry: the weapon industry is where all the main weapons are created.
-(HP: 3500) (time: 50s) (items investigation time: 60s)
+(HP: 3500) (time: 50s) (items investigation time: 60s) (1500 gold)

 spaceship factory: The spaceship factory is the place where all the basic units are recruited.
-(HP: 3500) (time: 50s) (production time: 30s)
+(HP: 3500) (time: 50s) (production time: 30s) (1500 gold)

 Special factory: The special factory is the building in which the special units are recruited.
-(HP: 4000) (time: 60s) (production time: 60s)
+(HP: 4000) (time: 60s) (production time: 60s) (20000 gold)

 # Units